mcakes/assignment_0219/README.md

     12/20/2019,SPX191220C01925000,791.4,794.9,1925.0,SPX191220P01925000,16.1,16.9

 The first row lists the underlying equity index and spot price.
-The second row provides the date and time at which the quotes occur and each remaining row contains data pertaining to a *line*, that is, a put and call of the same strike and same maturity.
+The second row provides the date and time at which the quotes occur and each remaining rows contains data pertaining to each *line*, that is, a put and call of the same strike and same maturity.
+Each line contains an expiration date, a strike, a call ticker, a call bid price, a call ask price, a put ticker, a put bid price and a put ask price.

 ### Step 1
 Calculate a midmarket implied volatility for each strike.

-Given that you have Bid and Ask prices (and hence Mid prices) for puts and calls  for each strike, and you know that with each option price we can find an implied volatility associated with it, you should be able to compute both put and call implied volatilities for each strike.
+Given that you have bid and ask prices (and hence mid prices) for puts and calls  for each strike, and you know that with each option price you can find an implied volatility associated with it, you should be able to compute both put and call implied volatilities for each strike.
 Now, there should only be one implied volatility for each strike, and the put and call vols you find should be similar, but they may not be exact <sup>[5](#pcparity)</sup>.
 You should choose to combine the put and call implied volatilities somehow to come up with a single implied volatility for each strike.
 I will leave the choice to you, but do give it some thought and provide justification.
 Note that deeply in-the-money options tend to be illiquid.
 Common approaches include equal weighting of put and calls, always using Out of the Money (OTM) options <sup>[3](#otmdef)</sup>, weighting by moneyness (weighted average such that the more OTM an option is, the more weight it is given).

 The astute reader may have already noticed one problem - I haven't given you `r` and `q`, which you should need to use the Black Scholes formula.
 In fact, you can (and should) extract these quantities as market implied parameters.
 Recall put/call parity which states `C(S, K, T)-P(S, K, T)=exp(-rT)*(F-K)` and `F` is given by `F=S*exp((r-q)*T)` - this identity should be enough to help you estimate `r` and `q`.
 If you get stuck, you may simply assume `r=0.0200` and proceed to find `q`